knordestmusic/glb-to-txt-extraction-for-PointClouds/README.md

-# GLB to Point Cloud Converter
+# GLB to txt file for Point Cloud

 ## Overview
 This Python script converts a GLB 3D model file into a text file containing point cloud data with both position and color information.